elastic/kibana/src/core/server/saved_objects/migrations/README.md

 The Elasticsearch documentation mentions switching off replica allocation when restoring a cluster and this is a setting that might be overlooked when a restore is done.
 Migrations will always fail when replica allocation is disabled and migrations fail early to avoid adding a write block to the old index before running into a failure later.

-If replica allocation is enabled, the migration continues to fetch the saved object indices.
+If replica allocation is enabled, the migration continues to fetch the saved object indices:

 `fetchIndices`